xurion/ffxi-map-dats/README.md

 Head over to [releases](https://github.com/xurion/ffxi-map-dats/releases) for the latest bundle, or pick and choose the dats from the roms directory!

 **Note: This is a work in progress.
-More zones will become available as time goes by.**
+More zones will become available in time.**

 ## Example